Immunofixation - urine

 Why the Test is Performed

 This test is most often used to check for the presence of certain proteins called monoclonal immunoglobulins.
-These proteins are linked to multiple myeloma and Waldenstrom macroglobulinemia.
-The test is done with a blood test the check for a monoclonal immunoglobulin in the serum as well.
+These proteins are linked to multiple myeloma and Waldenström macroglobulinemia.
+The test is also done with a blood test to check for a monoclonal immunoglobulin in the serum.

 Having no monoclonal immunoglobulins in the urine is a normal result.

 The presence of monoclonal proteins may indicate:

 - Cancers that affect the immune system, such as multiple myeloma or Waldenström macroglobulinemia

 Immunofixation is similar to urine immunoelectrophoresis, but it may give more rapid results.

 McPherson RA, Riley RS, Massey HD.
 Laboratory evaluation of immunoglobulin function and humoral immunity.
 In: McPherson RA, Pincus MR, eds.
 Henry's Clinical Diagnosis and Management by Laboratory Methods.
 23rd ed.
 St Louis, MO: Elsevier; 2017:chap 46.

 Treon SP, Castillo JJ, Hunter ZR, Merlini G. Waldenström macroglobulinemia/lymphoplasmacytic lymphoma.
 In: Hoffman R, Benz EJ, Silberstein LE, et al, eds.
 Hematology: Basic Principles and Practice.
 7th ed.
 Philadelphia, PA: Elsevier; 2018:chap 87.